timbeaudet/knowledge_base/faq/today.md

 ## Discusion Topic: The Joy Of Creating Games!

-# Objectives for Today 2026-06-04
+# Objectives for Today 2026-06-05

 - Just chill, and stuff.
 - Homework: Update the development reports.
-- Homework: Update Trophy Brawlers to TurtleBrains main...
-- Homework: Pour the foundation of Turn By Turn (copy and rename, clean up, setup githubs, etc)
-- Begin building the frame of a new prototype game.
+- Continue building the frame of a new prototype game.

 ## Events / Notices / Coming Soon